Exclusively Representing the Home Buyers

-Sophisticated and comprehensive Home Buyer’s Service with 20 Years of experience
+Sophisticated and Comprehensive Home Buyer’s Agent Service with 20 Years of Experience

-At Elika, our job is to help buyers find the perfect home in NYC while providing the very best in high-class service.
-When you hire us, you can be sure of receiving nothing but loyalty, independent research, unbiased assistance, and strategic advice.
-Our goal at Elika is simple; help our clients to buy the right property at the right price.
+At Elika as true buyer’s agents, our job is to help buyers find the perfect home in New York City while providing the very best in class service.
+When you hire us, you will receive 100% loyalty, 100% of the time, independent research, unbiased assistance, and strategic advice.
+Our goal at Elika is singular; help our clients to buy the right property at the right price.

-We know how much time it takes to research and, find the right property in NYC, whether as a home or a new investment.
+We know how much time it takes to find and choose the right property, whether as a home or a new investment property.
 That’s why we exist to serve you by handling all the complicated steps and research, so you don’t have to.
-Call us for help today in finding a new property in Manhattan, Brooklyn, Queens, or the Bronx.
+Contact us for help today in finding a new property in Manhattan, Brooklyn, Queens, or the Bronx.

-As a REBNY member, we have access to all NYC properties listed for sale and even a few that have yet to be officially listed.
+As a REBNY member, we have access to all NYC properties listed for sale and, even at times, properties yet to officially listed.
 When you work with an Elika exclusive buyer’s agent, you can be sure of finding your dream home.

-Contact us today to receive your free consultation from an Elika agent.
-They’ll take all your needs and desires into account so that they can track down just the property you’re looking for.
-Once the agent has a shortlist of properties for you to view, they’ll accompany you along every step of the way to answer questions and provide advice.
+Receive your free consultation from an Elika agent.
+They’ll take all your needs and desires into account so that they can track down just the property you’re seeking.
+Once the agent has a shortlist for you to view, they’ll accompany you along every step of the way to answer questions and provide advice.

 Ready to Buy?

-Let an ELIKA expert search, filter and send you the best available New York City Condos, Co-ops or Townhouses for sale that match your specific needs.
-No matter what type of property you’re looking for we’ll be sure to match it to your specific needs.
+Let an ELIKA expert search, filter, and send you the best available New York City Condos, Co-ops, or Townhouses for sale that match your specific needs.
+No matter what type of property you’re looking for, we’ll be sure to match it to your particular needs.
 Request a Custom Search or Call 212-590-0540.

 Table of Contents